 While in Rome, we could barely get a clear shot of the Trevi Fountain, because it was so crowded.
 We opted not to go inside the Colosseum as we didn’t want to stand in a massive lineup.
 Same thing in Paris.
 Lineups everywhere.
 People everywhere.
 Loud and drunk idiots littering the streets, having little respect for the places they are trashing.

 Many places like Barcelona, Venice and Amsterdam are now pushing back.
-Barcelona in particular has been in the news as the locals demonstrate their anger with protests as they’ve had enough.
+Barcelona in particular has been in the news as the locals prove their anger with protests as they’ve had enough.
 Authorities in Italy are banning certain behaviours, like littering and jumping into canals.
-Amsterdam is prohibiting openings of any new stores aimed at tourists.
+Amsterdam is prohibiting openings of any new stores for tourists.
 Are these extreme?
 Necessary?
 Probably both.

 I can say for certain that I have never read a blog that told people to go and be stupid while traveling.
 I don’t write about travel to encourage people to damage things and kill wildlife.
 Nobody does that, but we can’t control how people act and the things they do.
 So what can we do?